 How To Set Up A Good Inexpensive Practice Session

-Steel targets unlike paper targets will give you PIR, Positive Instant Recognition or immediate feedback if your hit is good or bad when struck.
+Steel targets, unlike paper targets, will give you PIR (Positive Instant Recognition), or immediate feedback, if your hit is good or bad when struck.
 But, they are expensive.
-An alternative to the steel target is a Styrofoam 6 & 8 inch dinner plates.
+An alternative to the steel target are Styrofoam 6 and 8 inch dinner plates.

 - Hearing and eye protection – anytime you are shooting

-- Something to mark the center of the plate, a paster, a black spot (no bigger than 1 inch in diameter).
+- Something to mark the center of the plate with a dark spot no bigger than 1 inch in diameter

-Once you break, or complete, the shot nothing on the gun moves for a self count of 1001, even the trigger is still pulled to the rear.
-This is in the event you had missed, or your first shot did not do the job you would simply flip off the trigger and press off another shot.
+Once you break, or complete, the shot, nothing on the gun moves for a self-count of one-one thousand, even the trigger is still pulled to the rear.
+This is in the event you had missed or your first shot did not do the job, you would simply flip off the trigger and press off another shot.